-This report on Form 6-K is filed solely to supplement the Credit Suisse Financial Release 1Q13, which was filed in our report on Form 6-K on April 24, 2013, primarily to include further disclosures on fair valuations and, in connection with the condensed consolidated financial statements, further disclosures on (i) fair value of financial instruments, (ii) loans, allowance for loan losses and credit quality, (iii) derivatives and hedging activities, (iv) investment securities, (v) guarantees and commitments, (vi) assets pledged or assigned, (vii) transfers of financial assets and variable interest entities, (viii) tax, (ix) offsetting of financial assets and financial liabilities, (x) accumulated other comprehensive income, (xi) long-term debt, and (xii) litigation, and the review report from Credit Suisse's independent registered public accounting firm.
+This report filed on Form 6-K contains certain information about Credit Suisse AG to be incorporated by reference in the Registration Statement on Form F-3 (file no. 333-180300).
+Credit Suisse Group AG's financial release for the first quarter of 2013 (Credit Suisse Financial Release 1013) is attached as an exhibit to this Form 6-K and was filed with the US Securities and Exchange Commission (SEC) on April 24, 2013.
+The Bank is incorporating by reference the Credit Suisse Financial Release 1013 (except for the sections entitled "Dear shareholders", "Investor information" and "Financial calendar and contacts").
+On or about May 7, 2013, Credit Suisse will publish and file with the SEC the Financial Report 1013, which will include additional disclosures on (i) fair value of financial instruments, (ii) loans, allowance for loan losses and credit quality, (iii) derivatives and hedging activities, (iv) investment securities, (v) guarantees and commitments, (vi) assets pledged or assigned, (vii) transfers of financial assets and variable interest entities, (viii) tax, (ix) offsetting of financial assets and financial liabilities, (x) accumulated other comprehensive income, and (xi) long-term debt.